-- 4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Charter School to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is: Family Policy Compliance Office-U.S. Department of Education, 400 Maryland Avenue, SW Washington, DC 20202 - 5.
-The right to request that the Charter School not release student names, addresses and telephone listings to military recruiters or institutions of higher education without prior written parental or guardian consent.
+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Charter School to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA are:

-FERPA permits the disclosure of PII from student's education records, without consent of the parent/guardian or eligible student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
-Except for disclosures to Charter School officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent/guardian or eligible student, §99.32 of the FERPA regulations requires the Charter School to record the disclosure.
+Family Policy Compliance Office-U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202 or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent/guardian or eligible student, §99.32 of the FERPA regulations requires the Charter School to record the disclosure.
 Parents/guardians and eligible students have a right to inspect and review the record of disclosures.
 A Charter School may disclose PII from the education records of a student without obtaining prior written consent of the parents/guardians or the eligible student to the following parties: